Another book review and, for the second time in a row, it's a book that…

 The Transfer

 Today’s painting is based on a photo taken by an old friend Olly while (I believe) on holiday in Portugal.
-He did it had an Edward Hopper feel to it and, für googling Mr Hopper I have to agree.
+He said it had an Edward Hopper feel to it and, from googling Mr Hopper I have to agree.
 It was a great photo by Olly, with loads of straight lines and interestingly shaped but flatly coloured shapes.
 The whole composition was just begging to be painted.
 It reminded me of some of the subjects painted by Shirley Trevena in one of her books, just a load of simple shoes that looked good and might inspire an abstract painting.

 That’s not to say this is or was intended to be an abstract painting.
 I just thought I’d start painting and see where it took me.
 I started with a pencil drawing.
 Obviously I used a ruler with all those straight lines.
 The one change I made at this early stage was to move the top right triangle a bit to the left to make it big enough for the painting to be balanced.